A typical medium cluster approach for multi-branch phonon localization

-In this paper, to enable a more realistic modeling of phonon systems and their localization within the effective medium framework, we have developed the multi-branch cluster DCA and its typical medium variant, TMDCA.
-The DCA and TMDCA, are two cluster-effective medium methods that were originally developed for electronic systems~\cite{PhysRevB.63.125102, PhysRevB.89.081107,PhysRevB.90.094208,PhysRevB.92.014209,PhysRevB.92.205111,PhysRevB.94.224208,2021}, and are used to study the disorder effects and localization, respectively.
-In the present work, building upon our previous work on phonon localization in a mass-disordered binary alloy using a single-direction vibration model~\cite{PhysRevB.96.014203}, we have extended the cluster formalism to three directions of vibrations We validate the developed formalism against several exact diagonalization results and limiting scenarios.
+In this work we extend TMDCA to treat phonons with three polarization directions, enabling more realistic modeling of vibrational spectra and localization within an effective-medium framework.
+This development builds on earlier TMDCA studies of phonon localization in single-branch models with mass disorder~\cite{PhysRevB.96.014203} and with force-constant disorder~\cite{PhysRevB.99.134203}.
+Here we formulate a multi-branch ( with three directions of vibrations) TMDCA for mass-disordered lattices.
+We validate the developed formalism against exact-diagonalization benchmarks and appropriate limiting cases.
 Applying our developed multi-branch formalism, we investigate how the vector nature of vibrations affects the spectra and localization of phonons.
 After comparing the results of single-branch and multi-branch situations, we found that the Anderson transition of phonons is not significantly influenced by the vector nature of the phonons for the specific model considered in this work.
 Overall, the present study provides further understanding of the localization of vector phonons and brings the TMDCA one step closer to being an efficient numerical tool for studying Anderson localization of phonons in materials from first principles.

 The paper is organized as follows.
 In section~\ref{sec: model and formalism}, we describe the model, the Green's function approach we utilize to solve our problem, and provide a detailed description of our multi-branch DCA and TMDCA cluster approaches.
 In section~\ref{sec: results}, we present our results and their discussion.
 We conclude in section~\ref{sec: conclusion}.